 Two of Team Clark’s members have successfully ordered products from Everlane, so I checked out that website next.

 The “bad” score was immediately alarming, until I noticed that the company hasn’t claimed its profile page nor has it been active on Trustpilot in the last 12 months.
 It’s worth noting that Walmart’s ratings are even worse, and I consider Walmart to be a relatively trustworthy retailer.
+In the year since I did my initial research for this article, Everlane’s average rating increased to 2.3 (Poor).

 I checked Everlane out with the Better Business Bureau to see how these scores compared.
-While it’s not paying for BBB accreditation, Everlane does have a much higher score (B) after closing 110 complaints in the last 12 months.
+While it’s not paying for BBB accreditation, Everlane did have a much higher score (B) after closing 110 complaints in the last 12 months.
 Because of this, I know that the company is at least engaging with its customers somewhere online.

 So in this case, I couldn’t rely on Trustpilot to verify that Everlane is a legitimate website, but I could rely on the reviews to see what kind of problems other people have had.
 Since Everlane isn’t active on Trustpilot, I think it’s fair to assume that it’s highly unlikely the company is flagging negative reviews or hiring people to write reviews on its behalf.